-^{} Standard hardware item - may be purchased locally.

-+ NOTE: When ordering either the right or left housing, both housings will be shipped.
+- Standard hardware item may be purchased locally. - † Stock item may be secured through the Hardware department of most Sears Retail Stores or Catalog Order Houses. - NOTE: When ordering either the right or left housing, both housings will be shipped.
 Because of the precision drilling required, they must be replaced as matched parts.